Katy Branch Library

 In November, the Friends of the Library began campaigning for a new building for the Katy Library.
 At a Katy City Council meeting in November, Mayor Johnny Nelson was authorized to negotiate with property owners for a new library site.
 In December, Mayor Nelson wrote a letter to Harris County Commissioner Steve Radack, advocating for a new library branch.
 The City of Katy began to budget for staff salaries and building maintenance fees.

-In 1986, petitions were still going strong for a new library building for Katy; however, there was economic stagnation at the time that made that request difficult to fulfill.
+In 1986, petitions for a new library building in Katy were still going strong; however, economic stagnation at the time made the request difficult to fulfill.

 The Friends of the Katy Library started selling books from a bookshelf in the building lobby year-round.